 Tab coloring can set custom connection colors for individual instances of SQL Server, down to the database level.
-The user has ability to assign SQL servers, and databases to a specific environment to help quickly identify which connection a tab is currently using.
+SQL servers and databases can be assigned to a specific environment to help quickly identify which connection a tab is currently using.

-To associate a query color with a specific server node, go to ApexSQL Complete main menu in SSMS, choose Options from the submenu, and then select the Tab coloring tab:
+To associate a query color with a specific server node, go to ApexSQL Complete main menu in SSMS, choose the Options command from the submenu, and then select the Tab coloring tab:

-Under the Tab coloring tab, select an avaiable SQL Server instance from the right Server drop-down box:
+Under the Tab coloring tab, select an available SQL Server instance from the Server drop-down list:

 The list of available SQL Servers in the drop-down box depends on the list of SQL Servers connected to in the Object Explorer.
 Make sure that there is at least one active connection, or the Server drop-down list will be empty

-When a server is selected, the Database drop-down box shows all avaiable databases for that specific server.
-From here, the user can either select a specific database for which an environment will be assigned or simply assign to all databases by choosing the All databases at the very top of the list:
+When a server is selected, the Database drop-down box shows all available databases for that specific server.
+From here, either select a specific database for which an environment will be assigned or simply assign to all databases by choosing the All databases at the very top of the list:

 The Environment drop-down box has five built-in color presets for each environment.
-From here, the user can choose between Development, Local, Production, Staging, and Testing environment:
+From here, choose between Development, Local, Production, Staging, and Testing environment:

 Once the Server, Database, and Environment are set, the final step is to click the Add button and the newly created tab coloring rule is added to the list:

-When a new tab coloring connection is added, and the Cancel button or the close (x) button is clicked in the Options dialog, then the newly added connection will be discarded.
-Make sure to click the Save button after adding the connection, or the OK button in the Options dialog if you want to close the dialog
+When a new tab coloring connection is added, and the Cancel button or the Close (x) button is clicked in the Options window, then the newly added connection will be discarded.
+Make sure to click the Save button after adding the connection or the OK button in the Options window

 From now on, all tabs connected to the AdventureWorks2012 database, on the DESKTOP-MQH0VFT\SQLEXPRESS server will be colored green, indicating that the active connection is to the Development environment:

-Tab coloring feature helps users who frequently work on many different servers and databases simultaneously by giving them a better overview of which connection they are currently using:
+Tab coloring feature helps in frequent work on many different servers and databases simultaneously by giving them a better overview of which connection they are currently using:

 To delete a tab coloring rule, simply select the rule from the list and click the Delete button:

-A confirmation dialog box will appear that asks if the user wants to proceed with the action.
-Just click the Yes button, and the rule will be removed from the list:
+A confirmation message will appear that asks to proceed with the action.
+Just click the Yes button and the rule will be removed from the list:

 To change server, database, or environment for a connection, select a tab coloring connection rule from the list, from the drop-down boxes make needed changes, and then click the Save button to apply them:

-To edit environments and colors, click the Edit environments button and a new dialog will open showing the five built-in color presets for each environment:
+To edit environments and colors, click the Edit environments button and a new window will open showing the five built-in color presets for each environment:

-To change the color of an environment, click any color from the Color column and the Color picker dialog will pop-up:
+To change the color of an environment, click any color from the Color column and the Color picker window will pop-up: